Moving lights in front of a building

 more to go in stocks icon

-After strong years for equities in 2023 and 2024, we see further upside in 2025.
-We expect the S&P 500 to reach 6,600 by the end of 2025, around 10% higher than today’s levels.
-Tariffs could contribute to volatility in European and Chinese markets.
-But we see value in maintaining diversified exposure to Asia ex-Japan.
-In Europe, we like small- and mid-cap stocks and Swiss high-quality dividend payers.
+We expect the S&P 500 to reach 6,600 by the end of 2025, around 8% higher than current levels.
+Tariff proposals should continue to contribute to volatility for European and Chinese markets, but we see value in maintaining diversified exposure to Asia ex-Japan.
+In Europe, we like EMU small- and mid-cap stocks and Swiss high-quality dividends.

-The recent earnings season demonstrates that AI capex intentions remain robust, supporting our positive outlook on US technology stocks.
-Earnings growth is also broadening into non-tech earnings in the US, a trend which could be further supported by US deregulation and tax cuts.
+The recent earnings season demonstrates that AI capital spending intentions remain robust, supporting our positive outlook on US technology stocks.
+Earnings growth is also broadening into non-tech companies in the US, a trend which could be further supported by US deregulation and tax cuts.

 The line chart shows the average performance of the S&P 500 following the first rate cut by the Fed, with and without a recession.
 The lines rise after the first rate cut, with the "no recession" line rising more.
 This suggests that rate cuts tend to support US equities if the economy doesn't enter a recession.
 Source: The data is sourced from Bloomberg, UBS, as of November 2024.